This page gives you access to the curriculum map per year group for both secular and Jewish Studies

 - Literacy & Numeracy as set out by The National Curriculum.

-- At Menorah Primary School we use a combination of different reading schemes in KS1.
+- We use a combination of different reading schemes in KS1.
 These include Ginn, Oxford Reading Tree and Collins Big Cat.

 - The phonics scheme follows the National Curriculum “Letter & Sounds” through phase 1 to phase 6.
 Phases 1,2,3 & 4 are completed in EYFS, phases 4 & 5 in Year 1 and phase 6 in Year 2.